ManuelFrigerio/rails-blueprint/README.md

 * Go to **devise.rb** and change the default email address `config.mailer_sender`
 * Go to **config/initializers/metatags.rb** to customize the metatags for your app.
 * Create `.env` file and set your environment variables on your machine (see `.env-example`)
+* Blueprint is already customized to show errors using Bulma.
+If you decide not to use Bulma, you can still customize the error class that is added to inputs when validation fails by customizing line 4 of the **customize_errors.rb** initializer.

 ## Roadmap
 * Add logic to handle subscriptions using Stripe's webhooks